jmtalarn/elm-personal-site/content/posts/2016-09-07-web-services-xml-based-vs-json-based.md

 <h3 id="representationalstatetransfer">REpresentational State Transfer.</h3>

-This is a commonly way to implement a webservice to provide an <a href="http://blog.jmtalarn.com/web-services-xml-based-vs-json-based/#api">API</a>.
-Whilst the xml based protocols mentioned above relay on the message format to determine and configure the operation to execute the REST services are based on the <a href="http://blog.jmtalarn.com/basic-concepts-about-web-servers/#methods">HTTP methods</a>.
-There is no direct specification about how the data should be exchanged, that could be also <a href="http://blog.jmtalarn.com/web-services-xml-based-vs-json-based/#xml">XML</a> or <a href="http://blog.jmtalarn.com/web-services-xml-based-vs-json-based/#json">JSON</a>, more common in this kind of web services.
+This is a commonly way to implement a webservice to provide an [API](http://blog.jmtalarn.com/web-services-xml-based-vs-json-based/#api).
+Whilst the xml based protocols mentioned above relay on the message format to determine and configure the operation to execute the REST services are based on the [HTTP methods](http://blog.jmtalarn.com/basic-concepts-about-web-servers/#methods).
+There is no direct specification about how the data should be exchanged, that could be also [XML](http://blog.jmtalarn.com/web-services-xml-based-vs-json-based/#xml) or [JSON](http://blog.jmtalarn.com/web-services-xml-based-vs-json-based/#json), more common in this kind of web services.
 However to be defined as a pure RESTful service it should satisfy a list of requirements:

 -   **_Client–server_** Clearly separated.
 The development of one doesn't affect the development of the other, independently while the interface between them isn't modified.
 The clients not concerned about the data storage and the servers not concerned about the user state.
 -   **_Stateless_** Any client context won't be managed on the server between requests.
 Each request made by the clients will contain all the information necessary to service the request and the client will be responsible to manage the session.